Dvergar/breath/README.md

-A set of tools for network game development in dart/flutter (targetting web for the client).
+A set of tools for network game development in dart/flutter.

+- Targets web for the client
+- Targets desktop for the - authoritative - server

 Glueing websockets, flame & oxygen.